G-sathwik/G-sathwik/README.md

 - 👋 Hi, I’m @G-sathwik
-- 👀 I’m a AI ENTHUSIAT| WEB DEVELOPER
+- 👀 I’m a AI ENTHUSIAST| WEB DEVELOPER
 - 🌱 I’m Currently exploring the feild of AI and ML
 - 💞️ I’m looking to collaborate on mostly which has my skills
 - 📫 How to reach me Sathwikgottipati@gmail.com